dbt-labs/corp/handbook/working_and_growing_here.md

 **Meetings**

-- ICs to repurpose a 1:1 meeting in June
+- **IC reviews**: managers to repurpose a 1:1 meeting in June
-- People leaders are scheduled with a third person nominated by their manager.
+- **People manager reviews**: people managers are scheduled with a third person nominated by their manager.
 Their managers are responsible for finding time that works for everyone, ideally, the third person can be added into a 1:1 meeting in June.

 **Time commitment estimation:**

-- IC: 3 hours total: 2 hours of writing; self, peer, upward.
+- **IC:** 3 hours total: 2 hours of writing; self, peer (optional), upward (optional).
 1 hour of meeting time
-- Managers: 2 hours per team member (including writing, calibration, meeting prep and the meeting) Time commitment should not exceed 20 hours over 2 months (6.25%)
+- **Managers:** 2 hours per team member (including writing, calibration, meeting prep and the meeting) Time commitment should not exceed 20 hours over 2 months (6.25%)

 #### **Q2 - Compensation and Promotion**